Admissions FAQs

 Can I switch to another program after being admitted?

-• This is possible; however, we highly recommend that you apply for the program that you are more interested in.
+This is possible; however, we highly recommend that you apply for the program that you are more interested in.
+You will be required to select one program at the time of application on SOPHAS.

-• Yes, you may defer your admission for up to a year.
-You must pay your deposit in the applicant portal in order to secure your place in the following year’s cohort.
-Contact sphtmadmissions@tulane.edu for assistance with deferring.
+Master’s students may defer admission for up to a year.
+You must first pay your deposit in the applicant portal before a deferral will be processed.

 What kind of funding is available?